 Author of twelve books, a national keynote speaker, and consultant, Lisa is the founder of BreakingTheCycles.com.
 She lives in Northern California.

-Latest Book 10th Anniversary Edition If You Loved Me, You’d Stop!
-What You Really Need to Know When Your Loved One Drinks Too Much, available in bookstores and at most online book retailers.
+Book: 10th Anniversary Edition If You Loved Me, You’d Stop!
+What You Really Need to Know When Your Loved One Drinks Too Much

 Danni Morford lives in Austin, Texas with her husband.
 She is the mother of three boys.
 Their eldest son, Travis died July 8, 2007 when he was 25 years old.
 Travis struggled from the disease of addiction from the age of 12.